• Skip to main content

 batter on hot pan swirling the batter flip crepe border cooked

-4. Spinach filling: In a medium saucepan over high heat, bring salted water to boil.
+4. Spinach filling: Bring salted water to boil in a medium saucepan over high heat.
 Drop the spinach and wait to return to a boil.
-Cook for 4 minutes.
-Strain and compress with a spoon to remove as much water as possible.
+Cook for 4 minutes—strain and press with a spoon to remove as much water as possible.
 Cut small.
-Mix with ricotta cheese in a large bowl, stir well, and season to taste.
+Mix the ricotta and grated cheese in a large bowl.
+Add the spinach, stir well, and season to taste with nutmeg, salt, and pepper.
 Use three tablespoons of filling per crepe.
 Line them up in a dish that can go in the oven.

 Cooked and chopped spinach filling the crepes with spinachFilled crepes with spinach

-5. White sauce: In a medium saucepan, melt butter over medium heat, add the milk, water, salt, and cornstarch diluted.
-Cook over medium heat, stirring until it boils, reduce heat, and simmer 2 minutes, continuously stirring.
+5. White sauce: Melt butter in a medium saucepan over medium heat.
+Add the milk, water, salt, and diluted cornstarch.
+Cook over medium heat, stirring until it boils.
+Reduce heat and simmer for 2 minutes, continuously stirring.
 Season with nutmeg, pepper, and salt to taste.

 Crepes covered with white sauce